-More and more archives and libraries are trying to build collections of digital documents to support the parent institutions' mission of dissemination.
-Since the documents have a long-run value, the documents receive curatorial efforts that go beyond simple storage on a web site.
-Such documents are typically housed in formal repositories.
-Repository building is a crucial avenue for libraries to increase relevance in the digital age.
-However, many libraries a crippling shortage of technical expertise that is required to even get started with repository building.
+More and more archives and libraries are trying to build collections of digital documents to support the parent institutions' mission of dissemination of information.
+Many of these documents have a long-run value.
+And many of them come as complex object.
+Therefore these documents require curatorial efforts that go beyond simple storage on a web site.
+Therefore documents are typically stored in formal repositories.
+Repository building and maintenance is a crucial avenue for libraries to increase relevance in the digital age.